MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

 [Back to Vision Docs](/docs/vision/)

-YOLO (You Only Look Once) is a deep learning object detection algorithm made by the Ultralytics company.
+YOLO (You Only Look Once) is a deep learning object detection algorithm family made by the Ultralytics company.
 It uses a convolutional neural network ([CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network)) to effectively identify objects based on their features.

+There are different versions of YOLO.
+This documentation is for YOLOv8.
+Additionally, YOLOv8 has multiple available sizes: yolov8n (Nano), yolov8s (Small), yolov8m (Medium), yolov8l (Large), and yolov8x (Extra Large).
+The smallest size is the least accurate but is the fastest to train and run.
+As size increases the models get more accurate, but they also get slower.

 ## Dependencies